Dawn of the Planet of the Apes: Plot

-Dreyfus arms his community with the Fort Point armory.
-Koba, who has a vendetta against humans for his mistreatment as a laboratory test subject, discovers the armory and confronts Caesar, accusing him of loving humans more than apes.
+Concerned that the apes may attack, Dreyfus arms the community with the munitions at the Fort Point armory.
+Koba, who hated the humans for torturing him as a laboratory test subject, discovers the armory and confronts Caesar, accusing him of caring more about humans than apes.
 Caesar beats Koba in response but refrains from killing him.
-Koba later returns to the armory, kills two guards, and secretly kills Carver after the humans succeed in repairing the generator.
-Koba takes advantage of their celebration to covertly set fire to the apes' home.
-He then shoots Caesar, who falls into an underbrush.
+Koba kills two guards in the armory to steal a gun and returns home.
+He secretly kills Carver after the humans succeed in repairing the generator.
+Koba uses their celebration to covertly set fire to the ape colony.
+Unseen by the others, he shoots Caesar, who falls into the underbrush.
 Koba frames the humans for Caesar's apparent death and the fire to justify war.

 Taking command, he leads the ape army to San Francisco, where they plunder the armory and mount a full-scale assault on the humans.
-Despite taking heavy casualties, the apes breach the building and imprison the humans as Dreyfus flees underground.
-While refusing orders to kill unarmed humans, Ash cites Caesar's teachings, and Koba throws him to his death.
-He also has any other ape who is loyal to Caesar imprisoned, including Maurice, Luca, and Rocket.
+Despite taking heavy casualties, the apes breach the building and imprison the humans as Dreyfus flees.
+Koba kills Ash for refusing to kill unarmed humans and imprisons all other apes loyal to Caesar, including Rocket, Maurice and Luca.

-Malcolm's family finds a severely wounded Caesar and transports him to his former house in San Francisco.
-After sneaking back into the settlement to find medical supplies, Malcolm encounters Blue Eyes, Caesar's son.
-Blue Eyes spares him before learning that his father is still alive and accompanies Malcolm to Caesar's place.
-After learning that it was Koba who shot Caesar, Blue Eyes reconciles with his father, returns to the tower and frees every human and ape imprisoned there.
-After escorting the apes into the tower, Malcolm finds Dreyfus.
-Apparently, the return of electricity allowed Dreyfus' men to make radio contact with survivors from a military base, who are now coming to fight the apes.
-Caesar confronts Koba at the top of the tower; as they fight, Dreyfus, in a suicide mission, detonates bombs that destabilize the building in a failed attempt to kill the apes.
-Willing to shoot at the apes that want to help Caesar, Koba eventually loses.
-While clinging to a metal girder, he is disowned as an ape by Caesar and dropped to his death.
+Malcolm's family finds a severely wounded Caesar and transports him to his former home in San Francisco.
+After sneaking back into the settlement to find medical supplies, Malcolm encounters Blue Eyes, Caesar's young son.
+Blue Eyes has him at gunpoint but decides to let him go until he learns from Malcolm that his father is still alive.
+Blue Eyes accompanies Malcolm to Caesar.
+Learning that Koba shot Caesar, Blue Eyes reconciles with his father.
+The trio returns to the community and frees the imprisoned humans and apes.
+After escorting the apes into the tower, Malcolm finds Dreyfus, who has rigged the tower base with explosives, and reveals that his men contacted a military base.
+Malcolm holds Dreyfus and his men at gunpoint to give Caesar enough time to retake command by confronting Koba at the top of the tower.
+In an attempt to kill all the apes, Dreyfus detonates explosives to destabilize the building, killing himself in the process.
+Caesar defeats Koba and refuses to help him as he falls to his death.

 Malcolm warns Caesar of the approaching human military.
-Caesar responds "War has already begun" because of Koba's violent reign.
-Believing that the humans will never forgive the apes for their attack, Caesar convinces Malcolm to leave with his family before the fighting begins.
-He then addresses the apes, preparing for the upcoming war.
+Believing that the humans will never forgive the apes for their attack, Caesar tells Malcolm to leave with his family for safety before the fighting begins.
+He then addresses the apes as they prepare for the upcoming war.